bguedes/springdatareactive/README.md

 Create a User with username `activitytracker` and password `password`

-Change in file `application.properties` the value for `spring.couchbase.bootstrap-hosts` properties with ip adresse in a Couchbase Node.
+Change in file `application.properties` the value for `spring.couchbase.bootstrap-hosts` properties with Couchbase Node ip adresse of your cluster.

 ## To Run